Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping

-To answer the second question, we use the same tentacle setup to grasp large plastic balloons, which present a smooth, low-friction surface that is difficult to secure with conventional grippers.
+\underline{Volume Capacity}: We use the same tentacle setup to grasp large plastic balloons, which present a smooth, low-friction surface that is difficult to secure with conventional grippers.
 Four balloon sizes are tested (3~cm, 8~cm, 11~cm, and 20~cm diameter).
 The balloons are suspended at four different positions at the beginning of each trial, so the initial distance between the tentacle's base and the balloon's top is 6.7\%, 20\%, and 33.3\% of the tentacle length.
 Five trials are tested for each setup.
-The bending-dominated $\alpha=\beta=90^\circ$ design achieved a high success rate for small balloons at the shortest distance (6.7\%), but it failed consistently at larger balloon sizes and distances (Figure~\ref{fig:air}b,c).
-In contrast, the twisting $\alpha=90^\circ$, $\beta=75^\circ$ design showed substantially improved performance across balloon sizes and distance---including successful grasps of the largest balloon and more consistent success rates for smaller balloons (Figure~\ref{fig:air}d,e).
-Grasping video footage showed a qualitative transition from simple coiling from the $\beta=90^\circ$ design to inter-tentacle braiding and knotting from the $\beta=75^\circ$ design (Movie S5).
+The bending-dominated $\alpha=\beta=90^\circ$ design achieved a high success rate for small balloons at the shortest distance (6.7\%), but it failed consistently at larger balloon sizes and distances (Figure~\ref{fig:air}c,d).
+In contrast, the twisting $\alpha=90^\circ$, $\beta=75^\circ$ design showed substantially improved performance across balloon sizes and distance---including successful grasps of the largest balloon and more consistent success rates for smaller balloons (Figure~\ref{fig:air}e,f).
+Grasping video footage showed a qualitative transition from simple coiling from the $\beta=90^\circ$ design to inter-tentacle braiding and knotting from the $\beta=75^\circ$ design (Movie S6).